Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 - N50 - Is our assembly in relatively large pieces (i.e. half the assembly on fragments > 50Kb in size).

 > ***ii.
 The good - IMPALA_207.***
+THe first sample we will look at is one of the ones that didn't show any issues.
+For the purposes of examining these samples, we will start with the assembly, to see if that shows any red flags, and then proceed through the other QC reports.

+-Assembly report in quast
+The assembly quality looks very good overall, with an N50 >130 Kb and a largest contig of 364 Kb, indicating that the assembly is in large fragments.
+In addition, the length of the assembly is 5.2Mb, which is in the expected range for E. coli (4.5 Mb - 5.5Mb is typical).

+-Sequence quality in FastQC
+Looking at sequence counts, we can see that there is plenty of data, with an approximate coverage of 200X (7M reads * 150 bp / 5.2Mb genome).
+There is a high duplication rate, but this is attributable to the high depth of sequencing (i.e. there are only so many possible 150 bp sequences in a 5Mb genome, which is further reduced by the AT target site of teh Nextera transposase).

+Next, we can see that the sequence is of high quality, both when looking across the length of reads, and averaging over the entire reads.

+We also see a unimodal GC content distribution, which is around where centered around the expected GC content for E.coli.

+Lastly, we do see some overrepresented sequences, and evidence of adaptor content, which is not surprising as we ran FastQC before applying trimmomatic.
+We expect these issue would be clearned up post-trimmomatic.

+-Sample composition with Kraken
+Looking at Kraken results we can see that the only species detected to any appreciable level is E. coli.
+We can further see that the vast majority of sequence can be assigned to the Enterobacteraciae family (that E. coli is a part of), which further supports the sample only containing E. coli.

+-Conclusion
+All QC metrics check out, with the sequence being of high quality, showing no evidence of contamination and yielding a good quality assembly.

 > ***iii.
 The bad part 1 - IMPALA_487.***